 Most beautiful shots, neat camera tricks and unorthodox cinematography methods put to work.
-Welcome to the collection of 30 movies with the best cinematography in the 21st century.
+Welcome to the collection of 30 visually stunning movies in the 21st century.

 If we agree that film is a medium made of image and sound, bound together by storytelling, then cinematography happens to be quite essential to the final result.